zygyz/romp-v2/README.md

 Sometimes, it would be convenient to build dyninst on local machine with appropriate modification for the purpose of debugging.
-To enable this, one put dyninst source code in the home directory: `$HOME/dyninst`, then one can install romp with the following command:
+To enable this, one can put dyninst source code in the home directory: `$HOME/dyninst`, then one can install romp with the following command:

 ```